-jConnect supports storing Java objects in a database by implementing the setObject() methods defined in the PreparedStatement interface and the getObject() methods defined in the CallableStatement and ResultSet interfaces.
+jConnect supports storing Java objects in a database by implementing the setObject methods defined in the PreparedStatement interface and the getObject methods defined in the CallableStatement and ResultSet interfaces.
 This allows you to use jConnect with an application that uses native JDBC classes and methods to directly store and retrieve Java objects as column data.

-Note To use getObject() and setObject(), set the jConnect version to VERSION_4 or later.
-See "Setting the jConnect version" on page 6.
+Note To use getObject and setObject, set the jConnect version to com.sybase.jdbcx.SybDriver.VERSION_4 or later.
+See "Setting the jConnect version" on page 5.